 I could go on and on, but for now, let’s get into the list.
 I love lists.
 Here we go, in no particular order…

-I think if I had more people tell me that dating sucks, when I was dating, I may have felt a little more relieved, and may have perhaps given myself more of a break.
-Instead, I often received the message that dating was fun, dating should be fun, and if you’re not having fun, you’re doing it wrong.
+I think if I had more people tell me that dating sucks, when I was dating, I may have felt a little more relieved.
+And I may have perhaps given myself more of a break.
+Instead, I often received the message that dating was fun.
+“Dating should be fun, and if you’re not having fun, you’re doing it wrong.”
 Let me be clear that the kind of dating I’m talking about is the partner-finding dating.
 I suppose if you are young and you aren’t looking for a partner, yeah, I guess dating could be fun.
-But when you are single and you are done being single and just want to find a mate to settle down with, DATING SUCKS.
+But, when you are single and you are done being single and just want to find a mate to settle down with, DATING SUCKS.
 You are not alone, and it’s totally normal if sucky dating has been your experience.
 Don’t give up.
 It’s just a necessary evil.

 IT’S OKAY AND GOOD TO SAY NO